wordofwarning/wordofwarning.org/current/2019-autumnwinter/hendry/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "TBC" # the name of the artist or company
+artist: "Lauren Hendry<br>directed by Jenna Watt" # the name of the artist or company
-show: "TBC" # the name of the show
+show: "Tetra-Decathlon" # the name of the show
-artist_size: 1
+artist_size: 3
-show_size: 1
+show_size: 2
 header_image:
-season: "TBC 2|10|2019"
+season: "Lauren Hendry, dir Jenna Watt 2|10|2019"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values